oracle/docker-images/NoSQL/README.md

 - 8080 KV_PROXY_PORT

 This hostname must be resolvable from the host outside the container.
-It could be an alias to the host running the docker commands (e.g nosql-container-host).
+It could be an alias to the host running the docker commands.

 ```shell
 $ cat /etc/hosts